marcomep/duplicate-finder/README.md

 # duplicate-finder
-**duplicate-finder** is simple command line tool to find duplicate file and remove them.
+**duplicate-finder** is simple command line tool to find duplicate files and remove them.

 ## Manual